Installing Python¶

 To get a C-compiler, you need to install Xcode.
 Xcode is available in the Mac app store.
 After installation, start Xcode and agree to the license agreement.

-Make sure that you have also installed setuptools, pip, and wheel:
+Make sure that you have also installed setuptools and pip:

 pip show setuptools